Learning and Selfconfirming Equilibria in Network Games: Local externalities

 The proof is based on results from linear algebra.
 In fact, if an adjacency matrix satisfies one of the conditions from Proposition \ref{prop:stableSCE} , then also every submatrix of that matrix satisfies that property.

-We know that there may be SCEs that are not Nash equilibria, because some agents are inactive even if this is not a best response to the actions of the others.
-Proposition \ref{prop:stableSCE} tells us two additional things.
-Under the stated conditions, for any given SCE $\mathbf{a}^{\ast }$ with set of active agents $I_{\mathbf{a}^{\ast }}$, any subset $J\subseteq I_{\mathbf{ a}^{\ast }}$ of those agents is associated to a stable SCE where all agents in $J$ are active, and the other agents are inactive.
-Second, since the empty subset of agents is trivially associated to the stable SCE where every agent is inactive, for every network game there is always a subset $J$ of agents associated to a stable SCE where all and only the agents in $J$ are active.
+We know that there may be SCE's that are not Nash equilibria, because some agents are inactive even if this is not a best response to the actions of others.
+Proposition \ref{prop:stableSCE} provides an additional observation.
+Under the stated conditions, for any given SCE action profile $\mathbf{a}^{\ast }$ with set of active agents $I_{\mathbf{a}^{\ast }}$, any subset $J\subseteq I_{\mathbf{a}^{\ast }}$ of those agents such that $I\backslash J\subseteq I_{0}^{\ast }$ is associated to a stable SCE where all agents in $J$ are active, and the other agents are inactive.